Mohammad Taqi Pessian: Return to Iran and death

+Legacy

 The day after the Shah left Iran in February 1979 during the Iranian Revolution, the revolutionary leaders declared Colonel Mohammad Taqi Pessian as the first Martyr of the Revolution although Pessian was a Secularist.
 Other anti-Pahlavi figures such as Mirza Kuchik Khan and Hassan Modarres were also declared as matyrs.

 Achievements in Germany

 In Germany, he continued his military training, first in the German air force and then in the infantry.
 He also engaged in a variety of intellectual, cultural and political activities.
 He wrote an account of his own life, Sargozasht-e Yek Javān-e Vatandust, and of his experiences in western during the war, Jang-e Moqaddas Az Baghdād Tā Irān.
 He translated widely between Persian and various European languages, including German, French and English.
 His love of poetry, especially that which was politically committed, was particularly evident and his choice of works for translation, for example of Alphonse de Lamartine and Rabindranath Tagore, illustrated his own romantic nationalism.
 He studied European music, learning to play the piano, and transposed Persian national songs into German.
 On a more overtly political level he was in contact with the Iranian radicals led by Hassan Taqizadeh and grouped around the periodical Kavih, for which he occasionally wrote articles.